niktarutn/TelegramDeliveryBot/README.md

 # TelegramDeliveryBot
-## Food delivery bot for Telegram.
-Can be launched on the local machine, but needs a private bot token to be inserted to bot.py file.
+Food delivery bot for Telegram.
+Can be launched on a local machine, but needs a private bot token to be inserted to bot.py file.

 Next features have been learnt during the project: